quadshot/opentickets-community/readme.txt

 == Changelog ==

+= 1.14.2 =
+* [tweak] modified how extensions page grabs list for lower bandwidth installs
+* [tweak] modified how extension image caching works to be less of a load on server

 = 1.14.1 =
 * [tweak] now forces an extension update check upon update
 * [tweak] updating language files